 Senior citizens can face numerous difficulties in winter weather.
 Ultimately, planning ahead for potential winter issues minimizes potential dangers, leaving more time for enjoying what this wonderful season has to offer.

-For more information about in-home senior care Greater Hartford, please call 860-372-4500.
-We would be happy to schedule a complementary consultation.
+For more information about home care West Hartford, please call 860-323-3462.
+We would be happy to schedule a complimentary consultation.